 One thing I can assure you is that IITSEC is a foreshadowing of future corporate training environments.
 It always has been.
 Think of our industry's current heavy reliance on SCORM.
 That all started with the military and the Advanced Distributed Learning initiative.
-It's a long story that can be learned here.
 A better understanding of the history within your chosen profession is always a good thing.
 Understanding why SCORM was created will help you understand the massive government machine that is slowly driving the need for, and acceptance of, xAPI.

 Four Trends from IITSEC

 There is a lot to learn from an event like IITSEC.
 There are 4 trends that I felt were strongly represented this year:

 - Virtual Reality is the future, period.
 Because once everything is simulated, nothing else is necessary.

 - Intelligent Systems will soon do the work of instructional designers.